virto-network/website/docs/whitepaper.md

 function as a benevolent dictatorship to set up the initial system and maximize overall welfare and efficiency.

-When more and more marketplaces and communities are formed, each of them will form their own governance structure and achieve autonomy with a democratic and self-sufficient political economic system.
-Each marketplace has its own token while communities use the LIP land tokens for their governance.
-The overall LIP system is governed by marketplaces, communities and founding the team forming together a joint governance body.
-The founding team’s governance power however is expected to get smaller until the point where only marketplaces and communities decide the future fate of entire system.
+The more local and commercial communities are formed, each of them will form their own governance structure and achieve autonomy with a democratic and self-sufficient political economic system.
+Each community adopts their preferred democratic system based on different choices given by the protocol, being the one-person-one-vote system the default one.
+The global LIP system is governed by local and commercial communities as well as the founding that is programed to reduce its decision power gradually over time.

  ![governance](governance.png)